-In the intervening years, the five-piece from Chinotimba Township, Victoria Falls have toured extensively – taking their blend of Zimrock and traditional rhythms to 40 countries, building a global fan base and playing with heavyweight talents Hugh Masekela and Babaa Maal along the way.
+In the intervening years, the six-piece from Chinotimba Township, Victoria Falls have toured extensively – taking their blend of Zimrock and traditional rhythms to 40 countries, building a global fan base and playing with heavyweight talents Hugh Masekela and Babaa Maal along the way.

 What’s evident on this follow-up is that five years of touring have reinforced the band’s cultural ties to Zimbabwe and their homeland.
 Tribal customs, traditions and lifestyles are the drivers for this collection of songs that are sung in four Zimbabwean languages – Tonga, Shona, Luvala, Ndebele and part English.

 The album hooks you in from the off before heading into a deeper, traditional sound – the first three tracks are melodic and polished –opening track, ‘Mokole’ celebrates Victoria Falls and water as a life-giving force – confident and proud, guitar, flute and vocal harmonies, position an album that is lyrical, adventurous and accessible.

 There is depth and humanity, threading through these songs, as the album moves into the township jive of ‘Kulindiswe’ with its insistent groove.
 We head deeper into Zimbabwean traditions and beliefs on ‘Kumukanda’ which explores the teenage boy’s initiation rights, and on the title track ‘Luyando’, the reverence afforded to mothers across the country.